Second Boeing Whistleblower Mysteriously Passes Away After Highlighting Safety Flaws

 His death follows that of John 'Mitch' Barnett, another whistleblower who died from a reported self-inflicted gunshot wound under mysterious circumstances earlier this year.
 The back-to-back deaths of these two men have stirred discussions about the pressures and risks faced by those who stand up against major corporate powers.

-Dean's family is devastated by the loss, revealed by heart-wrenching social media posts from his relatives.
+Dean's family is devastated by the loss, as revealed by heart-wrenching social media posts from his relatives.
 He reportedly started experiencing severe respiratory issues two weeks prior to his death, which escalated to pneumonia, a subsequent bacterial infection, and a fatal stroke.

 Spirit AeroSystems and the broader aerospace community have expressed their condolences, recognizing the profound impact of Dean's advocacy for safety and transparency.
 As the aerospace industry grapples with these revelations, the legacy of Dean's whistleblowing efforts continues to underscore the vital need for stringent safety standards and the protection of those who courageously speak out.